 If there are multiple people involved, make sure your name is on the report.
 Get the names and telephone numbers of other passengers and the driver as possible witnesses.
 Take down as much information as you can.

 DO NOT agree to a recorded statement with anyone before talking to an attorney—that will only be used against you.
 Remember that an insurance company or business owner’s first order of business is getting out of this with as little cost as possible.
 You, or a loved one, may have life-altering injuries.

 Limousine accidents are often quite complicated with multiple carriers involved.
 And they can be quite horrific with serious injuries.
 Don’t try to fight this without an experienced and ethical attorney at your side.

-Call an Atlanta Limousine Accident and Injury Attorney at John Foy & Associates at 404-400-4000.
-We have more than 20 years experience helping people like you who have been injured by another’s negligence.
+Whether it’s a limousine accident or another unfortunate event, the consequences can be far-reaching.
+Lean on the expertise of Atlanta Personal Injury Attorneys at John Foy and Associates for comprehensive legal support.
+We have more than 20 years of experience helping people like you who have been injured by another’s negligence.

 Get the strong arm

 Wh Is Responsible for the Limousine Accident?